Introduction

 Hiring a car in Reading

-Expect to pay $3.16 per litre in Reading (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $37.89 and $50.51.
-Compact (Volkswagen Polo or similar) is the most popular car type to hire in Reading, while also 73% cheaper than other types, on average.
+Expect to pay $3.11 per litre in Reading (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $37.23 and $49.64.
+The most frequently booked car type in Reading is Compact (Volkswagen Polo or similar).
+If you’re looking to save money, though, keep in mind that Economy car hire (Ford Fiesta or similar) is, on average, 79% cheaper than other car hire types in the city.

-Expect to pay $3.16 per litre in Reading (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $37.89 and $50.51.
-Compact (Volkswagen Polo or similar) is the most popular car type to hire in Reading, while also 73% cheaper than other types, on average.
+Expect to pay $3.11 per litre in Reading (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $37.23 and $49.64.
+The most frequently booked car type in Reading is Compact (Volkswagen Polo or similar).
+If you’re looking to save money, though, keep in mind that Economy car hire (Ford Fiesta or similar) is, on average, 79% cheaper than other car hire types in the city.